 What is Foreclosure?Foreclosure is to shut out, to bar, to extinguish a mortgagor's right of redeeming a mortgaged estate.
 It is a termination of all rights of the homeowner covered by a mortgage.
 Foreclosure is a process in which the estate becomes the absolute property of the lending institution.

-Foreclosure numbers are growing daily.
-Of the one hundred twenty or so million homes in America, more than 4% or roughly 4.8 million of them are facing foreclosure.
-Some of these homeowners are able to work their way out of foreclosure, however, according to MBA there were about 500,000 homes that went through foreclosure last year.
+Foreclosure numbers change every year.
+Of the one hundred thirty five or so million homes in America, approximately 1% or roughly 1.3 million of them were facing foreclosure.
+A lot of these homeowners are able to work their way out of foreclosure, however, according to latest CoreLogic statistics, there were about 575,000 homes that went through foreclosure last year.
 Foreclosure threatens these homeowners because they are late or seriously behind on their mortgage payments.

 The Foreclosure process begins when the homeowner fails to make payments of the money due on the mortgage at the appointed time.
 This may be due to several reasons.
 Unemployment, divorce, medical challenges, terms of the loan, sick of property management, and even death.